soft9000/RssIO/README.md

 So this project is a way to share, serve, and protect our content.
 Of the modules herein, the RssNexus Module is the easiest path for the 'share' and the 'serve.'

-Protecting our 'stuff from marauding 'haters is where we've cobbled together a very simple special sauce.
-The NexusProject Module is all about sharing our sfuff with friends, not woes.
+Protecting our 'stuff from marauding 'haters is where we've cobbled together a very customizable special sauce.
+The NexusProject Module is all about sharing our content with our friends, not our woes!

 # Operations